factorpricingmodel/factor-pricing-model-risk-model/docs/source/risk_model/factor_risk_model.md

 Therefore, a factor risk model object contains the following attributes

-- Factor returns: The timeseries of factor returns, in dimension of (T, n)
+- Factor returns: The time series of factor returns, in dimension of (T, n)

 - Factor covariance: The covariance of the factors derived from the factor returns, in dimension of (n, n)